What the study found

 Key points

-- Purely analytical models were derived for woven columns.
+- Purely analytical models were derived for the buckling load and stiffness of woven columns.

-- Simulated results closely matched experimental data across weave design parameters.
+- The model results closely matched experimental data across different weave design parameters.

-- Experimental buckling modes depended on the ratio of horizontal to vertical weaver width.
+- Buckling modes depended on the ratio of horizontal to vertical weaver width.

 Disclosure